tektechnologies/Instructor-Prep/201/class6.md

   -  Demonstrate how to solve the problems from the lab.
   - This is also their first exposure to callbacks, so point out that the inner function will evaluate first, then be used as an argument to the outer function, as in the `sumAndMultiply` and `sumArray` functions.

+## Template Literals
+A smaller topic for today is the introduction of ES6 template literals.
+Show students how to refactor the concatenation from week 1 into template literals.

 ### Solution 1